 The Master of Science in Kinesiology provides strategic educational resources for students preparing for careers and\or advanced graduate work in Exercise and Sport Science, Health Promotion, Clinical Exercise Science, Coaching and Athletic Administration.
 The coursework within the Master of Science in Kinesiology also addresses the spiritual, cognitive, adaptive, and intuitive formation of the student, and assignments within the concentration specifically relate to the practical experiential applications of the student.
 The objective of the program is to meet the needs of Kinesiology professionals in and around Northern California (and beyond) who wish to further their education and expand their career opportunities and employability.
-The Master of Science degree in Kinesiology consists of a 12-unit core with 6-unit capstone and 18 units of graduate credit in a selected specialization for a total of 36 units.
+The Master of Science degree in Kinesiology consists of a 12 unit concentration core and 18 units of graduate credit in a selected concentration of study and either a thesis or project (6 units) for a total of 36 units.